survivejs/react-book/manuscript/03_webpack_and_react.md

 We are going to enable three specific features as these will allow us to keep our project neat:

 * [class properties](https://github.com/jeffmo/es-class-static-properties-and-fields) - Example: `renderNote = (note) => {`.
-This binds `renderNote` method to instances automatically.
+This binds the `renderNote` method to instances automatically.
 The feature makes more sense as we get to use it.
 * [decorators](https://github.com/wycats/javascript-decorators) - Example: `@DragDropContext(HTML5Backend)`.
-These annotation allow us to attach functionality to classes and their methods.
+These annotations allow us to attach functionality to classes and their methods.
 * [object rest spread](https://github.com/sebmarkbage/ecmascript-rest-spread) - Example: ``const {a, b, ...props} = this.props`.
-This syntax allows us to extract specific properties from an object easily.
+This syntax allows us to easily extract specific properties from an object.

 Set up a *.babelrc* to your project root as follows in order to enable the features: